Truro Quiet Lanes Trial

 After 12 months of disruption, I believe it is fair to say that the trial has failed in every aspect.
 The main outcome has been creating hardship for our dedicated hospital workers who we were all clapping on the streets not so long ago.
 At a time where the public purse is being squeezed, this scheme feels short-sighted, irresponsible and out of touch.

-LS about 2 years ago
+LS over 2 years ago

 The trial was a failure?
 Yes.
 I haven’t seen all those extra walkers, cyclists and horse riders that were going to use the lanes.
 It has become a private drive for the residents.
 What has happened to the follow up survey?
 It’s a councillor’s pet project and many people have objected.
 Interesting that so far Cornwall Live isn’t allowing comment.